-Students are introduced to anatomical structures and the physiological function of the human body.
+Students are introduced to anatomical structures and physiological functions of the human body.
 This course defines the integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, respiratory, digestive, urinary, lymphatic, and reproductive systems.
 Practical laboratory experiences included in the course provide a survey of basic anatomy and physiology which is the foundation for a career in health professions.
+Prerequisite(s): None